leemengyun/alpha_todo_list/README.md

 - npm i
 - npm start
-you can see the demo page via page link :
+- then you can see the demo page via page link :

 ```
 http://localhost:3000/todo